 3. How Much Was Involved In The Kids For Cash Scandal?

-Ciavarella was accused of receiving bribe from the co-owner and builder of the private, for-profit juvenile facilities of PA Child Care, Robert Powell and Robert Mericle respectively.
-In 2009, he pleaded guilty for fraud, and tax evasion that amounted to $2.6 million.
-However, he later pleaded not guilty of the charges and in 2011; he was found guilty of accepting $997,000.
+In 2009, he pleaded guilty to fraud, and tax evasion that amounted to $2.6 million.
+However, he later pleaded not guilty to the charges, and in 2011; he was found guilty of accepting $997,000.

 4. The Result Of Harsh Judgments On Juveniles Allegedly Led To The Suicide Of A Juvenile